Kotlin/KEEP/proposals/stdlib/on-each.md

 ## Reference implementation

-Reference implementation is provided in [rr/stdlib/oneach](https://github.com/JetBrains/kotlin/compare/rr/stdlib/oneach) branch.
+The final implementation has been merged into the standard library, here is the [commit set](https://github.com/JetBrains/kotlin/compare/dc57d69~2...dc57d69).

 ## Unresolved questions